adaltas/node-krb5/README.md

 # Kerberos for Node.js

 krb5 is a Node.js native binding for Kerberos.
-It is a Node.js implementation of Kerberos client tools :
+It is a Node.js implementation of Kerberos client tools:
-* kinit (keytab, or password) : retrieve initial credentials;
+* kinit (keytab, or password): retrieve initial credentials;
-* spnego : generate a SPNEGO token.
+* spnego: generate a SPNEGO token.

 It uses the [MIT Kerberos] native library.
 [SPNEGO] is a GSS mechanism to authenticate through HTML requests.